AndusDEV/MCMEL/README.md

 ### Minecraft: Story Mode (Season 1 and 2):

-> [!IMPORTANT]
-> Those editions aren't currently supported and are not shown in settings

 #### Requirements:

 - Minecraft: Story Mode Season 1 / 2 **bought on one of those platforms:**